Paul DeJong Player Props: Cardinals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.62 team ERA that ranks third across all league pitching staffs.
+- The Rangers have a 3.63 team ERA that ranks fourth across all MLB pitching staffs.

-- Rangers pitchers combine to give up the first-fewest home runs in baseball (52 total, 0.9 per game).
+- The Rangers allow the second-fewest home runs in baseball (55 total, 0.9 per game).

-- Dunning (4-1 with a 2.06 ERA and 32 strikeouts in 48 2/3 innings pitched) makes the start for the Rangers, his sixth of the season.

-- In his most recent time out on Wednesday against the Detroit Tigers, the righty threw five innings, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.